ryan-mcclue/ryan-mcclue/src/perf.md

    Modern branch predictors utilise perceptrons and can in-fact guess CRT randomness
-   IMPORTANT: just taking jmp is more costly than not taking it, even if predictable can see in agner fog manual that throughput reduced if more than one branch instruction per 16bytes of code
+   IMPORTANT: just taking jmp is more costly than not taking it, even if predictable can see in agner fog manual that throughput reduced if more than one branch instruction per 16bytes of code Therefore, when looking at assembly, want minimum cmps
    ```
 .start:
    mov r10, [rbx + rax]